Skip to main content

 1. Business setup costs such as tables, umbrellas and carts (limited to Program offerings)

 Please note, uses of fund must be made in accordance with a tiered system.
 Funds may not be spent on tier 2 until all requirements for tier 1 are first met.
-Learn more here
+Learn more about small business mobility fund here.

 Grantee Selection